 3. I personally think this frosting is best eaten fresh.
 You can store for a few hours at room temperature, or try storing in the fridge overnight, letting it come to room temperature on its own, and then re-beating to fluff.
 If you want to frost cupcakes or a cake the day before, refrigerate and just let come to room temp after.

-4. Add extracts to your hearts content; lemon is wonderful!
+4. Add extracts to your hearts content; lemon and almond are both wonderful!
 Food coloring is also okay.

 5. The white sugar can be exchanged for brown.
 Try 1/2 white 1/2 brown for a warm caramel flavor.

 6. Do not try to make other substitutions or additions.
 Sour cream, fruit purees etc. can do disastrous things.
 Some people have had amazing success, just experiment at your own risk.